Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 print(f"Cost-optimal threshold = {t_cost:.4f}, total cost = {c_cost:.0f}")

-Single-number reports without uncertainty are dangerous.
-A 1,000-sample test set with 10 positives can produce wildly different AUPRC values across reasonable bootstrap resamples.
-The bootstrap is the standard way to attach a confidence interval.
-The intuition behind why averaging across many resamples produces a stable estimate goes back to the Central Limit Theorem.
+Single-number reports without uncertainty estimates are problematic.
+A 1,000-sample test set containing 10 positives can produce widely varying AUPRC values across reasonable bootstrap resamples.
+The bootstrap is the standard method for attaching a confidence interval.
+The reason that averaging across many resamples produces a stable estimate derives from the Central Limit Theorem.

 def bootstrap_ci(y_true, y_score, metric_fn, n_boot=1000, alpha=0.05, seed=0):